Deanna Whittle, CEO, The Emerge Center

 Kimberly joined The Emerge Center in October 2016.
 She has over 12 years experience working with local nonprofits in the Baton Rouge area.
 For the past seven years, she has been working in the field of serving families through information, resource and referral.
 This is an asset which she feels will be beneficial to the families at The Emerge Center.
 Kimberly’s favorite part of her job is meeting with the families and ensuring them that at The Emerge Center our families are top priority.
 In her spare time, Kimberly enjoys watching her husband grill on the patio, laughing and dancing with her three children as they try to keep her up-to-date on the latest dance moves, spending time with family, bird watching and replicating her favorite pins from Pinterest!

 Administrative/ Human Resources Assistant

 Meredith is a native of Indiana who relocated to the Baton Rouge area in 2014.
 She majored in Fine Arts with a minor in Art History at Indiana University.
-After spending 10 years working in retail management, Meredith decided to make a career shift, joining the Emerge team in late 2015.
+After spending 10 years working in retail management, Meredith decided to make a career shift and joined the Emerge team in late 2015.
 She supports many departments within the organization, bringing her knowledge and experience in management to help support and staff the Children’s Development Center team.
 Meredith’s favorite part of her job is interacting with the families and seeing the impact that therapy is making in their lives.

 Doug joined The Emerge Center in January 2019.
 Prior to this he worked in public accounting for over 6 years.
 He graduated from Southeastern Louisiana University with a degree in Accounting.
 He enjoys spending time with his wife and daughter, going to the movies, and watching LSU and the New Orleans Saints.